vuestorefront/storefront-ui/apps/docs/components/components/footercolumn.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The FooterColumn component is a container for children components and should be used as a direct child of the FooterSection component.
 ---
 # FooterColumn

-The FooterColumn component is a container for children components and should be used as a direct child of the FooterSection component.
+{{ $frontmatter.description }}

 ## Props